 Rainbow chard is a leafy green that is easily identified by its beautiful, multicoloured stems.
 It has a slightly bitter flavour that's a little stronger than spinach and it works brilliantly cooked in a little butter for a simple side dish.
-This easy recipe pairs it with garlic, nutmeg, pine nuts and raisins for a vibrant side that's perfect with steamed fish.
+This easy recipe uses both the colourful stems and crisp leaves, and pairs it with garlic, nutmeg, pine nuts and raisins for a vibrant side that's perfect with steamed fish.

 See more Vegetarian recipes